 The Palazzo Reale in Milan has recently represented a large exhibition titled “Giotto, l’Italia.
 Da Assisi a Milano” that will conclude the semester of Expo 2015.
 It is truly a significant event held under the patronage of the President of the Italian Republic.
-Even the Vatican Museum has loaned for this exhibition one of its treasures – the “Stefaneschi Triptych” that has never left the boundaries of the Papal capital.
+Even the Vatican Museum has loaned for this exhibition one of its treasures, “Stefaneschi Triptych,” which has never left the boundaries of the Papal capital before.
 14 carefully selected masterpieces step by step tell us the story of the famous Proto-Renaissance artist and acquaint us with his works from different periods of creativity.
-In addition to the Vatican Museum, this project is also attended by such important museums and galleries as the Uffizi Gallery, the Art Museums of Padua and Florence, as well as the San Diego Museum of Art (CA).
+In addition to the Vatican Museum, this project is also attended by such important museums and galleries as the Uffizi Gallery, the Art Museums of Padua and Florence, and the San Diego Museum of Art.

 The exhibition curators proudly say that today the name of Giotto is known throughout the world.
 He is revered as one of the greatest artists in the history of art.
 Even in the 14th century, Dante Alighieri wrote in the famous “Divine Comedy” about his admiration for the talent of this Italian master.
 Giotto di Bondone (1266-1337) was the first traveling artist, whose masterpieces now can be found throughout Italy – from altarpieces for Santa Croce Chapel in Florence and Old St. Peter’s Basilica in Rome to unique frescoes in the Franciscans churches at Padua, Assisi, and Rimini.
 The last years of his life Giotto spent in Milan, where he created a wonderful work known under the name “Gloria del Mondo” but, unfortunately, it was lost.